HaoboGu/rmk-template/README_gen.md

 - [ ] Check the chip name of `probe-rs` is right, if you don't use `cargo run`, you can skip this step

+- [ ] Update the family ID of your microcontroller in `Makefile.toml`, if you want to generate .uf2 firmware.
+The available family ID can be found in `scripts/uf2conv.py`

 {% if chip == "nrf52840_xxAA" -%}
 ## For BLE only